luevano/luevano.xyz/src/blog/a/pastebin_alt_with_privatebin.md

 ## Create users/databases

-To use `mariadb` simply run the command and it will try to login with the corresponding linux user running it, for example for root.
-Else the general login command is:
+To use `mariadb` simply run the command and it will try to login with the corresponding linux user running it.
+The general login command is:

 ```sh
 mariadb -u <username> -p <database_name>